Gary-FullStack/CSS-length-units/README.md

-A small project when I add CSS elements to complete the assigment
+A small project where I add CSS elements to complete the assigment